PriyanshiNegi01/Netflix-Data-Analysis/README.md

 ---

 ## Tools and Techniques Used
-- **SQL**: For solving business problems and extracting key insights from the Netflix dataset.
+- **SQL**: Used for solving business problems and extracting key insights from the Netflix dataset.
+Advanced SQL techniques were employed, including:
-  Employed advanced SQL techniques such as:
   - **Aggregation Functions**: `COUNT()`, `SUM()`, `ROUND()`, etc.
   - **String Manipulation**: `STRING_TO_ARRAY()`, `UNNEST()`, `SPLIT_PART()`, `TRIM()`.
   - **Date Manipulation**: `TO_DATE()`, `EXTRACT()`, `CURRENT_DATE`.